What you'll gain

 - 1

-Place one knee and the same-side hand on a flat bench for support, with the other foot planted firmly on the floor slightly behind the hip.
+Place one knee and one hand on a flat bench, with the free foot planted out to the side for balance.

 - 2